Have you seen Normal People?

 Visiting Ireland?
 View amazing paintings and sketches by Jack B. Yeats at the National Gallery of Ireland in Dublin.

-Maebh (pronounced may-ev) was a ruler of Connacht, the western province of ancient Ireland.
+Maebh (pronounced may-ev) was a pre-Christian ruler of Connacht, the western province of which Sligo is a part.

 She appears in much of the literature of early Ireland.
 Ireland’s most famous epic, the Táin Bó Cuailnge (Cattle Raid of Cooley) revolves around Maebh, her five husbands and countless escapades.

-Legend has it that Maebh was interred at the summit of Knocknarea in Sligo.
-She was supposedly buried standing upright under a stone cairn, spear in hand, still facing her enemies to this day!
+Apparently, Maebh was interred with spear in hand, still facing her enemies to this day!

-The mighty Ben Bulben dominates the Sligo skyline, lording it over the region like an ancient oracle surveying its demesne.
+Bulben lords it over the region like an ancient oracle surveying its demesne.